 Do the same with the right front leg and the right back leg.

 Once you do that, the crotch seam is the exact measurement it needs to be.

 This may seem like a strange way to alter the crotch seam, but trust me, this works!

 Once you have stitched the new seams, along your own dotted lines, you can trim the seam allowances if you need to.

 Now, stitch up the original crotch seam along the original seam line.

 As I’ve stated in other posts, if you have to alter a garment more than two or three sizes, you may not have perfect results, but this is excellent for pants that hang a little low.

 Leave me a comment or a question at the bottom of this page if you need more clarification.
-I’ll get an email immediately and can answer you right back.
+I’ll get an email immediately when you comment and I can answer you quickly.